HCL-TECH-SOFTWARE/digital-experience/docs/manage_content/wcm_development/wcm_rest_v2/wcm_rest_v2_starting.md

 - Page References
 - Rendering Content

+## APIs added or modified in CF220

+Starting CF220, WCM REST V2 Swagger API Explorer introduces additional APIs:

+- Search for items having no owner or no author
+- Specify item options for search results

+## APIs added or modified in CF221

+Starting CF221, WCM REST V2 Swagger API Explorer introduces additional APIs:

+- Retrieving multiple content items in one REST call via a list of uuid's
+- Ability to set cache header for WCM GET REST APIs

 ## WCM REST V2 API explorer

 With WCM REST V2 API explorer, developers using the Digital Experience WCM REST APIs can explore and test all the WCM V2 APIs.